 The senior curriculum is continued in Senior 3 and 4 and is based on the study of eight subjects at National 5 level.
 Pupils are encouraged to keep their courses as broad as possible and this is supported with a flexible approach to timetabling.

-English and Mathematics are compulsory and pupils will also normally study two foreign languages, one science and at least one social science subject, choosing the other subjects from a wide range of options selected to provide the best possible preparation for Higher courses in Senior 5 and 6.
+English and Mathematics are compulsory and pupils will also normally study one foreign language, one Science and one Humanities subject, choosing the other subjects from a wide range of options selected to provide the best possible preparation for Higher courses in Senior 5 and 6.

 The normal pattern is that pupils will study five Highers in Senior 5.
 However, our timetabling is sufficiently flexible as to allow a combination of subjects at levels that allow the majority of pupils to build on that achieved at the end of Senior 4.
 Pupils can opt to take further Higher courses in Senior 6 either to supplement or enhance their existing qualifications, whilst also choosing Advanced Higher Courses, involving extensive, in-depth study, which is ideal for those wishing to progress to university.